Start a New Student Organization

 - Groups requiring significant university resources including faculty/staff time, space, funding (in excess of $10,000) and specific university oversight may be asked to do additional work before an application can be accepted.
 This may include the completion of a small prototype, preparation of a realistic and detailed budget, and commitment of a university advisor.

-- See OSE's peer advisors early so they can assist you with your application.
+- See OSE Interns early so they can assist you with your application.

-You are required to meet with a peer advisor before an application is submitted, see their schedule.
+You are required to meet with an OSE Intern before an application is submitted, see their schedule.
 NEW UPDATE: Please come with the questions in the same new org app already filled.
 We think this will help alleviate gaps. (see below for sample app questions)

-Sample of New Org App (Once you meet with a peer advisor, you will be given access to the actual online application).
+Sample of New Org App (Once you meet with an OSE Intern, you will be given access to the actual online application).

 You should have an idea or proposal that: